Zweig-Wong/EEG-Epilepsy-Detection/README.md

 ## Contributors

-Three members in our teams are all students in Zhongshan School of Medicine, SYSU.
+All of the three members in our teams are students in Zhongshan School of Medicine, SYSU.

 To contact us, you can email us at huangzw29@mail2.sysu.edu.cn